miekg/skydns2/README.md

 This information will then be available for queries via DNS.
 We use the directory `/skydns` to anchor all names.

-When providing information you will need to fill out the following values.
+When providing information you will need to fill out (some of) the following values.

 * Path - The path of the key in etcd, e.g. if the domain you want to register is "rails.production.east.skydns.local", you need to reverse it and replace the dots with slashes.
 So the name here becomes:
     `local/skydns/east/production/rails`.